Sublime with Rome

-Sublime with Rome is a musical collaboration between Eric Wilson, formerly of the American ska punk band Sublime, and singer and guitarist Rome Ramirez.
-The group's name is not only a reference to the singer's first name, but to the fact that they chiefly perform songs by the original Sublime, which was fronted by Bradley Nowell until his death in 1996.
+Sublime with Rome was a band that began as a musical collaboration between former Sublime members Eric Wilson and Bud Gaugh, and singer and guitarist Rome Ramirez.

-Ramirez began performing with Bud Gaugh (also formerly of Sublime) and Wilson in 2009, where they played under the name "Sublime", until Nowell's estate issued a legal challenge to the use of the trademarked name for a venture not including Nowell.
+Ramirez began performing with Gaugh and Wilson in 2009, where they played under the name "Sublime".
+The estate of late Sublime frontman Bradley Nowell issued a legal challenge to the use of the trademarked name for a venture not including Nowell.
 As a result, they changed their name to "Sublime with Rome" in January 2010.
 The group played at the 2009 Smokeout Festival and embarked on their first tour in 2010, before releasing their debut album, Yours Truly, on July 12, 2011.
 Gaugh left the band on December 10, 2011, and was replaced by Josh Freese.
 The lineup of Wilson, Ramirez and Freese recorded the group's second album Sirens, which was released in 2015.
 Sublime with Rome's third lineup change took place in 2017, when Carlos Verdugo replaced Freese.

 In May 2019, the new trio released their first album together, and the third for Sublime With Rome, titled Blessings.
 The album, produced by Rob Cavallo, features the song "Wicked Heart" as the album's first single, reaching No. 34 on Billboards Alternative Songs chart.

+In 2023, Verdugo left the lineup and was briefly replaced by drummer Jason Vick before Joe Tomino of Dub Trio took over on drums just before the November release of the band's Tangerine Skies EP.
+A little over a month after the EP's release, Ramirez announced that he would be departing the band at the end of 2024 and moving on to focus on his solo career.
+On February 26, 2024, Eric Wilson announced that he was no longer a member of Sublime with Rome.
+In March 2024, the band officially announced its farewell tour dates.

 History

 Pre-Sublime with Rome days (1997–2009)

-In 1997 Bud Gaugh and Eric Wilson started Long Beach Dub Allstars, their first project since Bradley Nowell's death.
+In 1997, Bud Gaugh and Eric Wilson started Long Beach Dub Allstars, their first project since Bradley Nowell's death.
 The band played Sublime songs as well as new material.
 After Long Beach Dub Allstars split up in 2002, Wilson went on to form Long Beach Shortbus, while Gaugh went on to form Eyes Adrift and Volcano (which both featured Meat Puppets guitarist/vocalist Curt Kirkwood).

-In February 2009 Gaugh and Wilson reunited for a show in Nevada and called themselves Sublime.
+In February 2009 Gaugh and Wilson reunited for a show in Sparks, Nevada at the Cantina Los Tres Hombres and called themselves Sublime.
 They were joined by a new singer-guitarist whose identity was not announced; on March 1, 2009, Gaugh confirmed this was then-20-year-old Northern California native Rome Ramirez, who had previously collaborated with Wilson on RAWsession where he played Sublime songs such as "Saw Red" and "Boss DJ".
 The trio played another show at Cypress Hill's Smokeout Festival on October 24, 2009 in San Bernardino, California.
 The festival also featured performances from Kottonmouth Kings, Slipknot, Deftones, Bad Brains and Pennywise.